 Carbondale Wild West Rodeo is all about Family!!

 CWWR has activities and food geared towards kids.
-From the kids hot dogs at the Slow Groovin BBQ, to the popcorn and snow cones, served up by the Mt.
-Sopris and Black Sheep 4-H Clubs, and Senior Matters; kids and kids at heart can find something to soothe their grumbly tummies.
-Kids will need the energy as they participate in the Calf Scramble and Mutton Bustin' or just join in on the excitement of the cheering crowd.
+From the kids hot dogs at the Slow Groovin BBQ (Don't worry there's mouth watering barbecue for the adults too), to the popcorn skillfully popped and hawked through out the stands and arena side parking by Black Sheep 4-H Club and Roaring Fork High School Volleyball, to the snocones artfully created by Senior Matters; kids and kids at heart can find something to soothe their grumbly tummies.
+The Creamery Cafe is another vendor at the rodeo featuring coffee, smoothies, ice cream and other treats!
+The coffee will keep the adults going while kids snacks and munchies will provide the needed extra energy as they participate in the Calf Scramble and Mutton Bustin' or just join in on the excitement of the cheering crowd.
 There are requirements to participate in the Calf Scramble and Mutton Bustin' and they are listed below.
-At several of the rodeos during the 12 week season, there will be horseback rides from our friends and sponsors at Alpine Animal Hospital.
+At several of the rodeos during the 12 week season, there will be horseback rides from our friends and sponsors at Alpine Equine Hospital.
 Roaring Fork Valley Horse Council is also a regular attendee and have offered kids activities.
-Hawaiian Night on August 16th is a great time for kids and adults alike to don the grass skirts and Hawaiian shirts and watch our cowboys, cowgirls and horses rock their Hawaiian attire.
+Hawaiian Night on August 15th is a great time for kids and adults alike to don the grass skirts and Hawaiian shirts and watch our cowboys, cowgirls and horses rock their Hawaiian attire.
 Our full schedule isn't set yet, but we offer specialty acts at several of the rodeos.
 We will be updating this as soon as these are confirmed.
 Check back often.

 You can also bring your picnic basket and barbecue grill.
 There are parking spaces against the arena fence and we see many birthdays and family reunions held at the rodeo.
 If you want to park along the arena fence you need to bring a vehicle and park early Thursday mornings starting at 6:00 a.m.
 The spaces fill up quite often before mid-afternoon.
 It is first come first serve and there is an extra $20 charge.
 There are envelopes at the yellow box located on the white building at the east end of the arena.
 Fill out your license plate number and place your money in the envelope and drop in the box.